iadjivon/iafrica/src/Readme.md

 - Flexibility for more plug-ins and edits on the back end <br>

 With Bluehost we get hosting and domain for `$48.39` for the first year.
 The price then increases to `$108.87` in the second year.

+I will be changing to WordPress from Wix.